-All requests for accommodation, inquiries about the scope of this policy, and related procedural questions should be directed to the Vice President for Student Affairs.
-The Vice President for Student Affairs administers this policy and procedure, and is the College's designated Section 504 Coordinator.
-The Vice President for Student Affairs will address accommodation requests through the following two-stage process.
+All requests for accommodation, inquiries about the scope of this policy, and related procedural questions should be directed to the 504/ADA Coordinator.
+The 504/ADA Coordinator administers this policy and procedure, and is the College's designated Section 504 Coordinator.
+The 504/ADA Coordinator will address accommodation requests through the following two-stage process.

-1. Certification
+Certification

 The first step in the process requires that students provide information from which the College can determine whether the student is a person with a disability within the scope of this policy.
-Such certification is a prerequisite to the reasonable accommodation dialogue described in section I.A.2. below.
+Such certification is a prerequisite to the reasonable accommodation dialogue described tis policy.

 Students seeking certification must fill out an Accommodation Request Form and provide the information and documentation requested on the form.
 The form requests, among other things: